nbeaver/why-linux-is-better/readme.rst

 Intrinsic technical deficiencies of the Windows NT operating system
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This is a list of examples specific limitations that are the result of the Windows kernel or API.
+This is a list of examples of specific limitations that are the result of the Windows kernel or API.

 -------------------------